1989 North Indian Ocean cyclone season: Cyclonic Storm BOB 04

+Deep Depression BOB 05

+On August 16, a tropical depression formed in the Bay of Bengal.
+It moved northward before making landfall near Andhra Pradesh on August 17.

+Depression BOB 06

+Through October 17-18, a weak depression existed in the Bay of Bengal, making landfall in Bangladesh.
+Across the country, heavy rains and high winds, estimated at 60 to 70 km/h, caused significant damage.
+At least 100 people were injured and 1,000 homes were damaged or destroyed, mainly in the Chandpur District.
+Following the storm, the Bangladesh Red Crescent Society dispatched four medical teams and relief materials to the affected regions.

-Super Cyclonic Storm Gay
+Super Cyclonic Storm BOB 07 (Gay)

 On November 2, a tropical depression, later named Gay, developed in the Gulf of Thailand and favorable atmospheric conditions allowed the system to undergo rapid intensification.
 By November 3, Gay had intensified to a Category 3-equivalent typhoon before striking Thailand.
 Crossing the Kra Isthmus in approximately six hours, the system emerged into the Bay of Bengal as a Category 1-equivalent cyclone and assumed a west-northwesterly track towards India.
 For the next four days, the storm gradually reorganized before reaching a small area favorable for more significant intensification late on November 6.
 Hours before making landfall in India, Gay attained its peak intensity as a Category 5-equivalent cyclone with winds estimated at 260 km/h.
 Additionally, the IMD estimated that the storm had three-minute sustained winds of 240 km/h, classifying Gay as a modern-day Super Cyclonic Storm.
 The powerful storm soon made landfall near Kavali, India, in Andhra Pradesh before rapidly weakening onshore.
 The system eventually dissipated over Maharashtra on November 10.

 In Thailand, the storm caused extensive damage both onshore and off, killing 833 people and inflicting approximately in damage.
 Striking India as a powerful cyclone, Gay damaged or destroyed about 20,000 homes in Andhra Pradesh, leaving 100,000 people homeless.
 In that country, 69 deaths and in damage were attributed to Gay.

+Deep Depression BOB 09

+The last storm of the season was a slow moving depression that formed over the Bay of Bengal, northeast of Sri Lanka.
+It meandered in the same general area for four days before dissipating.